-A: Whey protein isolate, the primary source of protein in Primal Fuel, is the gold standard in protein powders, because it has the highest bioavailability of any form of protein.
+A: Whey protein isolate, the primary source of protein in Primal Fuel, is the gold standard in protein powders because it has the highest bioavailability of any form of protein.
 This means that it’s one of the easiest types of protein for your body to use.
-It is derived from milk, but retains very little lactose or other milk proteins, which makes it easier to tolerate than other dairy supplements.
+It is derived from milk but retains very little lactose or casein proteins, which makes it easier to tolerate than other dairy supplements.
 So, it is derived from dairy, but it is casein free.
 If people have difficulty digesting dairy, it is typically because of the casein content.
 Furthermore, many studies have demonstrated the various beneficial health properties of this particular protein, such as improved digestion and a stronger immune system.

 Our Fuel is the only protein on the market that derives its fat from coconut milk, which is considered one of the most heart-healthy fats.
-It is grain free and soy free, which is important to us as we believe a grain- and legume-free diet is the most appropriate diet for our genetic disposition.
+It is grain free, which is important to us as we believe a grain- and legume-free diet is the most appropriate diet for our genetic disposition.

 Finally, our protein powder contains inulin from Jerusalem artichoke and kelp extract, a great prebiotic that helps aid in digestion and immune function.
-Obviously if your goal is to be a raw foodist our protein does not fall within this framework.
+Obviously, if your goal is to be a raw foodist our protein does not fall within this framework.
 It really comes down to your belief system as to what type of diet is the best for your genetic expression.
 Our philosophy is founded on the principles of ancestral health and the idea that our bodies thrive on a diet most closely related to that of our Primal ancestors.

 Q: Is the whey from grass-fed cows?

 Grass-fed animal fat is better.
 Grass-fed meat is better.
 Grass-fed dairy is definitely better.
 But grass-fed whey isolate?
 It's actually unnecessary.
 Why?
 Well, let’s look at the commonly cited reasons for preferring grass-fed animal products to grain-fed animal products.
 Grass-fed has better fatty acids, more omega-3, and more CLA.
 Whey isolate contains no fat.
 Grass-fed has a better micronutrient profile, more minerals, and more vitamins.
 Whey isolate contains neither minerals nor vitamins.
 Grass-fed has a better taste.
 Some say it’s “gamey.”
 Whey isolate has no flavor, so “better” doesn’t enter the equation.
 When you don't keep the fat in your protein powder, it makes no difference if the cows from which it comes are grass fed or not.
 Grass feeding only affects fat profile, not protein content or amino acid profile.
-Grass-fed's benefits are mostly in the healthy fats and WPI (whey) has very low fat (it's supposed to be a source of protein), so it’s not really cost effective to source the whey from grass fed cows.
+Grass-fed's benefits are mostly in the healthy fats and WPI (whey) has very low fat (it's supposed to be a source of protein), so it’s not really cost effective to source the whey from grass-fed cows.

 Q: What is the amino acid breakdown?

 The amino acids you see on the side of Muscle Milk are just as you thought, simply the amino acid profile from the casein and whey protein sources.
 There are no added aminos.
 Primal Fuel has a similar amino acid content breakdown.
-The difference is that we don't use casein as a protein source (it causes problems with some people) and we don't use canola oil, sunflower oil, or any other high-omega-6 vegetable oils.
+The difference is that we don't use casein as a protein source (it causes problems for some people) and we don't use canola oil, sunflower oil, or any other high-omega-6 vegetable oils.
 In fact, we avoid those like the plague (even more than sugar).
 Instead, our fat comes from coconut milk, the healthiest source of fats on the planet.